-Most loan documents require lender consent for material lease amendments, so it’s important to examine
+Most loan documents require lender consent for material lease amendments, so it’s important to examine the paperwork carefully.

 After lease modification, borrowers should ask lenders for temporary payment forbearance.
 With little or no money coming in, borrowers must prioritize payment for items that will protect the asset.
 These include taxes, insurance, building maintenance, debt service and running the property.

 Forbearance comes in many shapes and sizes.
 There’s interest-only, principal and interest reductions or forbearance, complete suspension of payments, adding suspended payments to principal, and interest-rate adjustments.